What is Miami known for? Brickell neighborhood is part of the famous Miami skyline

 Domino in Little Havana

-One of the most fascinating aspects of Miami is the Latin influence that permeates the city.
-Numbers say up to 70% of the population in Miami are Cuban!
+One of the most fascinating aspects of the city is the Latin influence that permeates the city.
+Numbers say up to 70% of the population here are Cuban!

 The reason for this is mainly the Cuban revolution in 1958, as Cuba is only about 90 miles from Key West, the southernmost point in the US.